Law & Order: UK: Cast changes

-In August 2012, ITV announced that they had renewed the show for a six-episode fourth series.
-Due to other commitments, neither Harriet Walter nor Freema Agyeman returned, and they were replaced by Paterson Joseph and Georgia Taylor in the roles of Detective Inspector Wes Layton and Junior Crown Prosecutor Kate Barker respectively.
-On 27 February 2013, it was confirmed that Paul Nicholls who plays Detective Sergeant Sam Casey would be leaving the series in the sixth episode of Series 4.
-On 8 April 2014, it was confirmed that Paterson Joseph would be leaving the series, with his character to be killed off in episode 7 of series 5.
+In August 2012, ITV announced that they had renewed the show for a six-episode seventh series.
+Due to other commitments, neither Harriet Walter nor Freema Agyeman returned, and they were replaced by Paterson Joseph and Georgia Taylor in the roles of Detective Inspector Wes Layton and Crown Prosecutor Kate Barker respectively.
+On 27 February 2013, it was confirmed that Paul Nicholls who plays Detective Sergeant Sam Casey would be leaving the series in the sixth episode of Series 7.
+On 8 April 2014, it was confirmed that Paterson Joseph would be leaving the series, with his character to be killed in episode 7 of series 8.
 He was replaced by Sharon Small as DI Elizabeth Flynn in episode 8.
-On 3 June 2014, ITV confirmed that Bradley Walsh had declined a contract option to return for a sixth series, simultaneously the show was retired indefinitely.
+On 3 June 2014, ITV confirmed that Bradley Walsh had declined a contract option to return for a ninth series; simultaneously the show was retired indefinitely.

 Series

-Series 1–2 (2009–10)
+Series 1 (2009)

-The first two series of Law & Order: UK starred Bradley Walsh, Jamie Bamber and Harriet Walter, Ben Daniels, Freema Agyeman and Bill Paterson.
-Each commission consisted of thirteen-episode seasons to be broken up into series of six-seven episodes.
-Series one was broadcast in February 2009 and concluded in March 2009, with seven episodes being broadcast.
-The second half of the season followed in July 2009 in Canada (in January 2010 in the UK) and consisted of six episodes.
-The series was renewed for another thirteen episodes, and the first seven were broadcast in September 2010, with the remaining six following in November 2010 in Canada and March 2011 in the UK.
-The first major cast departures came at the end of the second series, with Ben Daniels and Bill Paterson leaving.
+The first series of Law & Order: UK starred Bradley Walsh, Jamie Bamber and Harriet Walter, Ben Daniels, Freema Agyeman and Bill Paterson.
+Each commission consisted of six-seven episodes.
+Series one was broadcast in February 2009 and concluded in April 2009, with seven episodes being broadcast.
+The second series followed in January 2010 and consisted of six episodes.

+Series 2, 3 & 4 (2010)

+The next three series were all broadcast throughout 2010 with series 2 airing between January and February followed by series 3 between September and October with series 4 airing between November and December.
+The first major cast departures came at the end of the fourth series, with Ben Daniels and Bill Paterson leaving the show.
 Walsh, Bamber, Walter, and Agyeman all remained in their roles.

-Series 3 (2011)
+Series 5 & 6 (2011)

-The next series was broadcast in July 2011 and saw Jamie Bamber leave halfway through the third series.
-Dominic Rowan and Peter Davison joined the main cast, replacing Daniels and Paterson.
-The next seven episodes were broadcast in September 2011 in the USA and January 2012 in the UK and saw Paul Nicholls join the cast as Sergeant Sam Casey.
-Jamie Bamber made his final, uncredited, appearance in the seventh episode of the series, in both flashback and photograph.
-It was later announced along with the commission of a fourth series that Harriet Walter and Freema Agyeman would depart off-screen; this was the final season to feature them as part of the regular cast.
+Series 5 introduced two major new cast members in Dominic Rowan as Crown Prosecutor Jacob Thorne and Peter Davison as Henry Sharpe, taking over from Ben Daniels and Bill Paterson respectively.
+It was also the final series to feature Jamie Bamber, whose character DS Matt Devlin was killed off in the sixth and final episode.

+Series 6 introduced Devlin's replacement, DS Sam Casey played by Paul Nicholls.
+Series 6 was also the last to feature Freema Agyeman as junior prosecutor Alesha Phillips and Harriet Walter as DI Natalie Chandler, though she would later return for the fourth episode of Series 8.